Are your kids keen for you to build a mud kitchen? We’ve got you covered!

 Now it’s time to grab your old pots, pans, baking trays, cups, spoons and other kitchen items.
 Once again, people are often happy to donate things they no longer want, so feel free to ask!

 Master 6 and Miss 4 had a blast playing Masterchef and have been cooking up a storm every day.

 I’ve been the judge of many mud pies!
+(Check out our blog ‘Are Mud Pies Waterproof‘ to find out how to make the best mud pies)!
 Thankfully Mud Mates were worn so I didn’t have any washing to deal with!

 Photo Credit: The mud kitchens featured above were found in the article “Top 20 of Mud Kitchen Ideas for Kids“.

 For fun, simple arts and crafts and messy play inspiration sign up to our newsletter.
 Plus you’ll also go in the draw to win a $50 Mud Mates voucher!*